XC-Li/XC-Li.github.io/index.md

 - I like play flute and chromatic harmonica.
   - [Always With Me From Spirited Away - Flute and Piano](https://www.bilibili.com/video/av15967598)
   - [Snow Halation From Love Live - Chromatic Harmonica](https://www.bilibili.com/video/av1916820)
 - I also like traveling in the nature.
+Photo was taken in Yellow Stone
 ![](./image/yellow_stone.JPG)